StephenAnimates/tk-substancepainter/README.md

 ### 1. Download the Engine Code

 The first step is to tell your Toolkit project where to find the engine code.
-In your pipeline configuration, open the `config/core/engine_locations.yml` file and add a block that points to this GitHub repository.
+Move the `engine_locations.yml` from the repo `config/core` to the pipeline configuration's `config/core` directory.

-**Make sure to check for the latest version of the engine** here and use the version number in the version section below: tk-substancepainter releases
+**Make sure to check for the latest version of the engine** here and use the version number in the version section, for example:

 ```
 # config/core/engine_locations.yml